facundo-cachan/bullmarketbrokers/README.md

   <p>Custom on React Native application for Bull Market Brokers.</p>
 </div>

+## About this App
+*This app is the mobile version of the website.*
+*For the management of the client's tools, and their investments.*

 <hr />

 #### Using React Native, build an app that: